phillipbarron/slate-data-filter-plugin/README.md

 ### Filter data on enter handler

-Removes any data props which would otherwise be inherited on Enter
+Removes any data props which would otherwise be inherited for the enter onKeyDown event

 #### usage